Hiroki Otsu: Japanese Formula 3

 In 2016, Otsu made the move to the Japanese Formula 3 Championship, racing for the HFDP Racing team.
 He achieved five points finishes, with fifth place on the Okayama International Circuit as the best result.
-As a result, he finished tenth in the final standings with 6 points.
+As a result, he finished tenth in the final standings with six points.
 In 2017, he made the move to the TODA Racing team within the class.
 During the season, he was on the podium six times before winning the season finale at the Sportsland SUGO.
 With 79 points, he finished fifth in the final standings behind Mitsunori Takaboshi, Sho Tsuboi, Álex Palou and Ritomo Miyata.

 In 2019, Otsu returned to the series race with the ThreeBond Racing team.
 He took three podium finishes at Autopolis, Fuji Speedway and Twin Ring Motegi, finishing sixth in the standings with 36 points.

 Super GT

 GT300

 In 2018, Otsu made his Super GT debut, sharing a Honda NSX GT3 with Ryo Michigami in the GT300 class for the Modulo Drago Corse team that Michigami owned.
 They achieved a podium finish at Autopolis and were fourteenth in the championship with 24 points.
-In 2019, He took a podium place at Fuji with Michigami and finished seventeenth in the championship with 19 points.
+In 2019, he took a podium place at Fuji with Michigami and finished seventeenth in the championship with 19 points.

 GT500

 In 2020, Otsu made the move to the GT500 class in Super GT, sharing a Honda NSX-GT GT500 with Takuya Izawa for the Modulo Nakajima Racing team.
 They achieved two pole positions at the Suzuka International Racing Course and Motegi, but were only on the podium at Motegi.
 With 31 points, the duo finished twelfth in the final standings.

 For 2023, Otsu joined ARTA after the team expanded to two cars, he paired with Nirei Fukuzumi.
-Both pairs won a race, and 3 podiums as they ended up fourth place.
-Otsu stays with the team, but he paired with Ren Sato.
+Both pairs won a race and three podiums as they ended up fourth place.
+In 2024, Otsu stayed with the team, but was paired with Ren Sato.

 Super Formula

-At the end of the year, he made his debut in the Super Formula season finale with the TCS Nakajima Racing team at Fuji, replacing Tadasuke Makino who suffered from meningitis and needed rest.
+At the end of 2020, Otsu made his debut in the Super Formula season finale with the TCS Nakajima Racing team at Fuji, replacing Tadasuke Makino, who suffered from meningitis and needed rest.
 He finished thirteenth in the race.

-In 2021 Otsu made his full-time debut in Super Formula with Team Mugen together with Team Goh under the Red Bull colours.
+In 2021, Otsu made his full-time debut in Super Formula with Team Mugen together with Team Goh under the Red Bull colours.
 He went on to get his first pole position in the series and win the race in the sixth round of the season at Motegi.